 Travel with Children

-With lots of sunshine, beaches and big open spaces, Western Australia (WA) is a wonderful destination for children of all ages.
+With good weather, beaches and big open spaces, Western Australia is a wonderful place to travel with the kids.
 Australians are famously laid-back and their generally tolerant, 'no worries' attitude extends to children having a good time and perhaps being a little bit raucous.

 Best Regions for Kids

 - Broome & the Kimberley